Millwards Roofing 2020 Limited

 6.3 Variations will be charged for on the basis of the Company’s quotation, and will be detailed in writing, and shown as variations on the Company’s invoice.
 The Customer shall be required to respond to any variation submitted by the Company within ten (10) working days.
 Failure to do so will entitle the Company to add the cost of the variation to the Price.
 Payment for all variations must be made in full at the time of their completion.

-6.4 At the Company’s sole discretion a deposit may be required.
+6.4 At the Company’s sole discretion, a reasonable deposit may be required.

 6.6 At the agreement of both parties, payment of the Price may be subject to retention by the Customer of an amount (hereafter called the “Retention Money”), being a set amount or equal to a percentage of the Price.
 The Customer shall hold the Retention Money for the agreed period following completion of the Works during which time all Works are to be completed and/or all defects are to be remedied.
-Any Retention Money applicable to this Contract is to be dealt with in accordance with section 18(a) to 18(i) of the Construction Contracts Amendment Act 2015 and as such no Retention Money shall be used other than to remedy defects in the performance of the Contractor’s obligations under the Contract.
+Any Retention Money applicable to this Contract is to be dealt with in accordance with Subpart 2A – section 18(a) to 18(i) of the Construction Contracts Amendment Act 2015 and as such no Retention Money shall be used other than to remedy defects in the performance of the Contractor’s obligations under the Contract.

-6.7 Payment may be made by cash, cheque, bank cheque, electronic/on-line banking, credit card (a surcharge may apply per transaction), or by any other method as agreed to between the Customer and the Company.
+6.7 Payment may be made by cash, electronic/on-line banking, credit card (a surcharge may apply per transaction), or by any other method as agreed to between the Customer and the Company.

 6.8 The Company may in its discretion allocate any payment received from the Customer towards any invoice that the Company determines and may do so at the time of receipt or at any time afterwards.
 On any default by the Customer the Company may re-allocate any payments previously received and allocated.
 In the absence of any payment allocation by the Company, payment will be deemed to be allocated in such manner as preserves the maximum value of the Company’s Purchase Money Security Interest (as defined in the PPSA) in the Materials.

-6.9 The Customer shall not be entitled to set off against, or deduct from the Price, any sums owed or claimed to be owed to the Customer by the Company nor to withhold payment of any invoice because part of that invoice is in dispute, unless the request for payment by the Company is a claim made under the Construction Contracts Act 2002 Nothing in this clause 6.9 prevents the Customer from the ability to dispute any invoice.
+6.9 The Customer shall not be entitled to set off against, or deduct from the Price, any sums owed or claimed to be owed to the Customer by the Company nor to withhold payment of any invoice because part of that invoice is in dispute unless the request for payment by the Company is a claim made under the Construction Contracts Act 2002 Nothing in this clause 6.9 prevents the Customer from the ability to dispute any invoice.

 6.10 Unless otherwise stated the Price does not include GST.
-In addition to the Price, the Customer must pay to the Company an amount equal to any GST the Company must pay for any supply by the Company under this or any other agreement for the sale of the Materials.
+In addition to the Price, the Customer must pay to the Company an amount equal to any GST the Company must pay for any supply of Works/Equipment by the Company under this or any other agreement.
 The Customer must pay GST, without deduction or set off of any other amounts, at the same time and on the same basis as the Customer pays the Price.
 In addition, the Customer must pay any other taxes and duties that may be applicable in addition to the Price except where they are expressly included in the Price.